Wikimedia-Sverige/ODOK/api.md

 -   `info`: Displays all known info for a given object as identified by its id and table
+-   `lists`: Displays all known Wikipedia lists being referenced in the database (referred to by Wikidata id)
 -   `diff`: produces a list of changes in main\_table wrt. audit\_table (listens for global constraints)
 -   `objectlessArtist`: produces a list of artists that have no objects